Junior

 The final Programme will be posted 2 weeks before the Games.

-10.50 March of Pipe Bands
+10.50 March into arena - Pipe Bands and Scouts

 11.15 Toddler Running Race